The Buddhist Circuit in Himachal Pradesh

-At Atrangoo, 10 km from Schichling village, side-road heads into a valley carved out by Pin River, a tributary of the Spiti.
+At Atrangoo, 10 km from Schichling village, a diversion road heads into a valley carved out by Pin River, a tributary of the Spiti.
 Pin at its origin is fed by the Kungri glacier.
 There are six monasteries in this valley, of which one is a large monastic establishment and the other five are village monasteries.

 Much of Pin Valley is a National Park, which conserves rare high-altitude wildlife.
 Some of the highly endangered species found in this park are the snow leopard, Ibex, Bharal, Red Fox, Marten, Weasel, Snow Cock, Bearded Vulture, Chuckor, Golden Eagle, Griffon and Himalayan Chough.

-Guru Padmasambhava sometime in the 14th century founded the Kungri Monastery.
+Guru Padmasambhava is said to have laid the foundations of the Kungri Monastery.
 It belongs to the Nyingma sect and is considered as one of the oldest monasteries of Spiti.
 There are about 80 resident monks here.
 The monastery is 3 km from Gulling village.

-Spread over three blocks the Kungri monastery is a favorite among scholars, pilgrims, and tourists who want to stay back for months or longer, to live the life of a monk without disowning one’s own religion.
+Spread over three blocks the Kungri monastery is a favourite of scholars, pilgrims, and tourists who want to stay back for months or longer.
+They get to live the life of a monk without disowning one’s own religion.
 The Gompa has a prized collection of over 380 Thangka paintings and many old relics.
 A traditional ‘Devil and Sword Dance’, performed by the monks each year in July is a good time to glimpse the religious life of the community.

 The other monasteries at Tangti, Sagnam, Phar, Todnam and Kangri at Mud village are village monasteries.

 Pin Valley is also good trekking country with one path headed over the Pin Parbati Pass into Kullu and the other into Kinnaur through Bhaba valley.